tayyabwahab/AI-Mood-Analyzer/README.md

 # AI Mood Analyer

-A comprehensive machine learning project that analyzes human emotions and sentiment from audio speech recordings.
-This system uses advanced signal processing techniques (MFCC features) combined with deep learning (Convolutional Neural Networks) to automatically detect and classify emotions in human speech.
+An audio based emotion and sentiment classification from audio speech using MFCC features and Convolutional Neural Networks (CNN).
+This system uses advanced signal processing techniques (MFCC features) combined with a CNN architecture to automatically detect and classify emotions in human speech.

 ## What This Project Does